YunJungJang0609/Coding_Two/Week2/README.md

 2. Noise

-These are two kinds of noise animations.
-One is wireframed, the other one is meshed.

 <img src="img/Noise1.gif" width="70%">

+I had some errors to upload more gif files.
-More animations are visible in this link:
+More animations are visible in this link: https://youtu.be/GzYMV2P7LFc